stefanheule/obsidian/README.md

 - New font and much better font drawing library resulting in smoother text
 - Second hand option (disabled by default; mostly implemented by Tamás Iván)
 - Experimental support for the Pebble Time 2 (emery platform)
+- Remove support for aplite platform (due to memory constraints)

 **Version 2.5 (2016-09-22)**